Ar-Kareem/PythonDice/README.md

 This package has no dependencies.

 # Basic Usage

+If you are familiar with the `anydice.com` language then you should skip to section `compiling anydice.com code` which automatically converts the provided `anydice` code to this packages code thus teaching you all the nuances of this package.

+The examples below are **not comprehensive at all**.
+They just show very basic use cases of our package.

 ### Example #1:
 Let's roll a single d20 dice (a d20 is a regular twenty sided-die)